weiping-playnext/Zenject/README.md

 }
 ```

-The order of the list will be the same as the order in which they were added with a Bind method.
+The order of the list will be the same as the order in which they were added with a `Bind` method.
 The only exception is when you use subcontainers, since in that case the list will be ordered first by the associated subcontainer, with the first set of instances taken from the bottom most subcontainer, and then the parent, then the grandparent, etc.

 ## <a id="global-bindings"></a>Global Bindings Using Project Context

 This all works great for each individual scene, but what if you have dependencies that you wish to persist permanently across all scenes?
-In Zenject you can do this by adding installers to a ProjectContext object.
+In Zenject you can do this by adding installers to a `ProjectContext` object.

-To do this, first you need to create a prefab for the ProjectContext, and then you can add installers to it.
+To do this, first you need to create a prefab for the `ProjectContext,` and then you can add installers to it.
 You can do this most easily by selecting the menu item `Edit -> Zenject -> Create Project Context`.
 You should then see a new asset in the folder `Assets/Resources` called 'ProjectContext'.
+Alternatively, you can right click somewhere in Projects tab and select `Create -> Zenject -> ProjectContext`.

 If you click on this it will appear nearly identically to the inspector for `SceneContext`.
 The easiest way to configure this prefab is to temporarily add it to your scene, add Installers to it, then click "Apply" to save it back to the prefab before deleting it from your scene.
 In addition to installers, you can also add your own custom MonoBehaviour classes to the ProjectContext object directly.

 Then, when you start any scene that contains a `SceneContext`, your `ProjectContext` object will always be initialized first.
 All the installers you add here will be executed and the bindings that you add within them will be available for use in all scenes within your project.
 The `ProjectContext` game object is set as <a href="https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html">DontDestroyOnLoad</a> so it will not be destroyed when changing scenes.

 Note also that this only occurs once.
-If you load another scene from the first scene, your ProjectContext will not be called again and the bindings that it added previously will persist into the new scene.
-You can declare `ITickable` / `IInitializable` / `IDisposable` objects in your global installers in the same way you do for your scene installers with the result being that `IInitializable.Initialize` is called only once across each play session and `IDisposable.Dispose` is only called once the application is fully stopped.
+If you load another scene from the first scene, your `ProjectContext` will not be called again and the bindings that it added previously will persist into the new scene.
+You can declare `ITickable` / `IInitializable` / `IDisposable` objects in your project context installers in the same way you do for your scene installers with the result being that `IInitializable.Initialize` is called only once across each play session and `IDisposable.Dispose` is only called once the application is fully stopped.

-The reason that all the bindings you add to a global installer are available for any classes within each individual scene, is because the Container in each scene uses the ProjectContext Container as it's "parent".
+The reason that all the bindings you add to a global installer are available for any classes within each individual scene, is because the Container in each scene uses the `ProjectContext` Container as it's "parent".
 For more information on nested containers see <a href="#sub-containers-and-facades">here</a>.

-ProjectContext is a very convenient place to put objects that you want to persist across scenes.
+`ProjectContext` is a very convenient place to put objects that you want to persist across scenes.
 However, the fact that it's completely global to every scene can lead to some unintended behaviour.
-For example, this means that even if you write a simple test scene that uses Zenject, it will load the ProjectContext, which may not be what you want.
+For example, this means that even if you write a simple test scene that uses Zenject, it will load the `ProjectContext,` which may not be what you want.
 To address these problems it is often better to use Scene Parenting instead, since that approach allows you to be selective in terms of which scenes inherit the same common bindings.
 See <a href="#scene-parenting">here</a> for more details on that approach.

 ## <a id="identifiers"></a>Identifiers